GreyNoise-Intelligence/greynoise-siemplify/README.md

 #### Context IP Lookup
 The Context IP Lookup action is designed to take all Address entities associated with a case/alert and enrich them against the GreyNoise Context API.
+It also provides an Insight on the Case for each IP entity that is found.

 #### RIOT IP Lookup
 The RIOT IP Lookup action is designed to take all Address entities associated with a case/alert and enrich them against the GreyNoise RIOT API.
+It also provides an Insight on the Case for each IP entity that is found.

 #### Execute GNQL Query
 The Execute GNQL Query action is designed to perform a GNQL query against the GreyNoise query endpoint and return all